Q: How can I be sure that my Medicare prescription drug plan will cover my expenses?

 - Make sure your doctor is up to date on the prescription drugs your specific plan covers – each plan has a different formulary (covered drug list), which means your doctor may need to select a specific drug from among various options in the drug class.

-- Be certain your doctor is aware of how much medication you are allowed under your plan to receive at a time.
+- Be certain your doctor is aware of how much medication your plan allows you to obtain at a time.

-- The doctor is required to prescribe lower-cost (generic) drugs rather than name-brand drug and must show that the drug he or she has prescribed is medically necessary.
+- The doctor may be required to first prescribe lower-cost (generic) drugs rather than a name-brand drug and must show that the drug he or she has prescribed is medically necessary.